Cross-Border Remote Work FAQs Poland

 E. Are there special requirements governing remote work in your country which would cover the remote foreign worker?

-As mentioned above, as long as the work is habitually performed in the home country, the provisions of the law regarding remote work, currently in force in the home country, should apply.
+There are rules on remote work in Poland that apply to the employees whose employment relationship is regulated by the Polish Labour Code.
+However, ss mentioned above, as long as the work is habitually performed in the home country, the provisions of the law regarding remote work, currently in force in the home country, should apply.

 F. What is the employee’s exposure to local income tax, and under what circumstances is the foreign employer required to arrange for withholding of income tax?